 What are Yellowjackets?

-There are several species of yellowjackets.
-These flying insects typically have a yellow and black head/face and patterned abdomen.
-Because these pests are known to sting, it’s important to know how to properly get rid of yellowjackets to avoid injury.
+There are several species of yellow jackets.
+These flying insects typically have a yellow and black head/face and a patterned abdomen.
+Because these pests are known to sting, it’s important to know how to contend with yellowjackets safely to avoid injury.

 - Color: Abdomen usually black and yellow pattered similar to bands